DNWD843/Jet/README.md

 Jet is based on this [article](https://mattgreer.dev/articles/react-internals-part-one-basic-rendering/).
 Read it for more details and explanations.

-### How to use
+### Want to try?

-Download release archive, unpack it, copy "jet" directory in your project.
+Download project archive or clone the project, put "jet" directory into your project.
 Now, you can import Jet from "jet" directory into javascript files.

+### Demo

+To see the code of demo project created with Jet follow [this link](https://github.com/DNWD843/jet-demo).

+To see deployed demo project just [click here](https://dnwd843.github.io/jet-demo/).